Opportunities for Shape-based Optimization of Link Traversal Queries

-Our method introduces the concept of a shape index to reduce query execution time by minimizing unnecessary dereferencing of RDF documents within web subdomains (sets of URLs or URL patterns).
-We define a shape index as a set of mappings between RDF data shapes and sets of resources.
+Our method introduces the concept of a \emph{shape index} to reduce query execution time by minimizing unnecessary dereferencing of RDF documents within web subdomains (sets of URLs or URL patterns).~\sepfootnote{fn:domain} We define a shape index as a set of mappings between RDF data shapes and sets of resources.
 This mapping concept shares similarities with shape mapping~\cite{Gayo2018} and target declarations~\cite{Gayo2018Shacl}.
-However, instead of mapping shapes to RDF subgraphs, it maps shapes to sets of documents.
-The shape index also shares commonalities with \href{https://shapetrees.org/}{shape trees}~\sepfootnote{shapetrees}, however, it is designed to be a simpler formulation focused on query optimization.
-To indicate the range of applications of the index an associated domain and a flag indicating if the shape index is \emph{complete} are defined.
+However, instead of mapping shapes to RDF subgraphs, the shape index maps shapes to sets of documents.
+The shape index also shares commonalities with \href{https://shapetrees.org/}{shape trees},~\sepfootnote{fn:shapetrees} however, it is designed to be a simpler formulation focused on query optimization.
+The shape index has a range of applications defined in a domain and a flag indicating if the index is \emph{complete}.
 A shape index is complete when every resource in the domain is associated with a shape within the shape index.
 In a shape index when a shape is mapped to a set of RDF resources then the shape \emph{must} validate those resources.
 Furthermore, every set of triples respecting the shape in the domain \emph{must} be located inside one resource of the set.